Phil Hardy, Designated-Term Pastor

 Sandy Waterkotte, Administrative Assistant

 Sandy Waterkotte retired as Vice Chancellor for Advancement at UNC Pembroke after nearly 35 years in fundraising.
-Married to her husband, Lynn, for over 40 years, today she is happily embracing her role as Administrative Assistant for Pastor Terry and working with a committed and caring church community.
+Married to her husband, Lynn, for over 40 years, today she is happily embracing her role as Administrative Assistant for Pastor Phil and working with a committed and caring church community.